 Volunteer with us!

 The Grant Street Neighborhood Center is always looking for more volunteers.
-Anyone interested in working with our creative, diverse youth, should contact Janice Li, Grant Street Neighborhood Center program manager, at email@example.com.
+Anyone interested in working with our creative, diverse youth should contact Keith Kristich, the Grant Street Neighborhood Center Program Manager at firstname.lastname@example.org.

 Just don’t forget to follow GSNC on Facebook, Blogspot and Twitter.